roddhjav/apparmor.d/docs/issues.md

 This is **a feature, not a bug!** It can safely be ignored.
 Pacman tries to get your current directory.
 You will only get this error when you run pacman in your home directory.

-According the Archlinux guideline, on Archlinux, packages cannot install files under `/home/`.
-Therefore the [`pacman`][pacman] profile purposely does not allow access of your home directory.
+According to the Archlinux guideline, on Archlinux, packages cannot install files under `/home/`.
+Therefore, the [`pacman`][pacman] profile purposely does not allow access of your home directory.

 This provides a basic protection against some packages (on the AUR) that may have rogue install script.